pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

     After you open the logs view, you can click the icon for automatic refresh to see current updates to the install log.

-17. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the `mypega-gke-demo` namespace pods.
+17. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the `mypega-openshift-demo` namespace pods.

 A successful deployment does not show errors across the various workloads.
-The `mypega-gke-demo` Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
+The `mypega-openshift-demo` Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
 A successful deployment has 100% complete **Workloads**.

 ## Logging in to Pega Platform – 10 minutes

 After you complete your deployment, as a best practice, associate the host name of the pega-web tier ingress with the IP address that the deployment load balancer assigned to the tier during deployment.
-The host name of the pega-web tier ingress used in this demo, **gke.web.dev.pega.io**, is set in the pega.yaml file in the following lines:
+The host name of the pega-web tier ingress used in this demo, **openshift.web.dev.pega.io**, is set in the pega.yaml file in the following lines:

 ```yaml
 tier: